mkdocstrings/griffe/docs/insiders/index.md

+---
+title: Insiders
+---

 # Insiders

-*Griffe* follows the **sponsorware** release strategy, which means that new features are first exclusively released to sponsors as part of [Insiders][insiders].
+*Griffe* follows the **sponsorware** release strategy, which means that new features are first exclusively released to sponsors as part of [Insiders][].
 Read on to learn [what sponsorships achieve][sponsorship], [how to become a sponsor][sponsors] to get access to Insiders, and [what's in it for you][features]!

 ## What is Insiders?

 *Griffe Insiders* is a private fork of *Griffe*, hosted as a private GitHub repository.
-Almost[^1] [all new features][features] are developed as part of this fork, which means that they are immediately available to all eligible sponsors, as they are made collaborators of this repository.
+Almost[^1] [all new features][features] are developed as part of this fork, which means that they are immediately available to all eligible sponsors, as they are granted access to this private repository.

 [^1]: In general, every new feature is first exclusively released to sponsors, but sometimes upstream dependencies enhance existing features that must be supported by *Griffe*.